-- 1. The right to be invited and participate in all the Company's general meetings, both annual and regular, and the right to one vote per ordinary share owned in all votes and in all Company's general meeting participated. - 2.
+- The right to be invited and participate in all the Company's general meetings, both annual and regular, and the right to one vote per ordinary share owned in all votes and in all Company's general meeting participated. - 2.
 The right to receive dividends if and when declared and the right to receive bonus shares if and when distributed. - 3.
 The right to participate in the distribution of the Company's assets upon liquidation. - b.
-Issue of shares and warrants and changes in equity: - 1.
-On January 18, 2019, the Company completed a registered direct offering with an institutional investor, pursuant to which it sold an aggregate 149,206 ADSs representing 4,476,192 ordinary shares.
-In addition, in a concurrent private placement, the Company issued to the investor unregistered warrants to purchase 149,206 ADSs representing 4,476,192 ordinary shares for an aggregate purchase price of USD 2,350 (excluding issuance cost of USD 428).
-The warrants have an exercise price of USD 19.50 per ADS, are immediately exercisable and expire five and one-half years from the issuance date.
-The Company also issued unregistered placement agent warrants to purchase an aggregate of 7,460 ADSs representing 223,810 ordinary shares on the same terms as the warrants except they have a term of five years.
+Issue of shares and warrants and changes in equity: - On January 9, 2020, the Company entered into warrant exercise agreements (the "Exercise Agreements") with several accredited investors who are the holders of certain warrants (the "Public Warrants") to purchase the Company's ordinary shares, represented by ADSs, pursuant to which the Holders exercised in cash their Public Warrants to purchase up to an aggregate of 22,278,540 ordinary shares having exercise prices ranging from \$0.43 to \$2.625 per ordinary share issued by the Company, at a reduced exercise price of \$0.10 per share, for gross proceeds to the Company of approximately \$2,400, prior to deducting placement agent fees and estimated offering expenses.